2 officers killed and a 3rd is wounded in a Utah shooting, authorities say

 The names of the officers and the suspect have not been released.

-Tremonton, which has about 10,000 people, is in northern Utah about 75 miles (121 kilometers) north of Salt Lake City.
+Tremonton, which has about 13,000 people, is in northern Utah about 75 miles (121 kilometers) north of Salt Lake City at the junction of Interstates 15 and 84.
+It advertises itself as “a favorite midway stop for vacations" to destinations such as Yellowstone National Park, Bryce Canyon and the Grand Canyon.
+It also calls itself “Utah's City of Murals” with a walking tour featuring 18 works of public art.

 The story has been updated to correct the first name of the police chief to Chad.